wolfspyre/puppet-ganglia/README.md

 I have not included the bits to configure apache, as that's out of the scope of this module.
 I plan to have an example implementation module which assumes you've already installed the [puppetlabs apache](https://github.com/puppetlabs/puppetlabs-apache) module

 I have included [RPMs](https://github.com/wolfspyre/puppet-ganglia/tree/master/files/RPMs) for easy installation of both ganglia 3.4 and 3.5 for redhat5 based distros.
 I've also modified ganglia-web to have its' dependencies updated in environments where php53 is the php in use.
 I will provide RPMs for rh6 soon.

+**NOTE**: Ganglia will have a hard time if any string contains certain characters.
+If you get error messages like:

+`XML_ParseBuffer() error at line 54: not well-formed (invalid token)`

+check your config file for brackets, or other characters which may give XML a hard time.